schrockwell/bodyguard/README.md

 Bodyguard protects the context boundaries of your application. 💪

+**NEW for v2.2: `use Bodyguard` for auth checks directly in contexts – see below**

 Version 2.0 was designed from the ground-up to integrate nicely with Phoenix contexts.
 Authorization is contained completely within contexts so that the business logic it represents does not leak out.
-This keeps your contextual actions safe, and ensures consumers do not contain repetitive, error-prone authorization checks.
+This keeps your contextual actions secure and ensures consumers do not contain repetitive authorization checks.

 To promote reuse and DRY up repetitive configuration, authorization can be constructed and executed in a composable way with `Bodyguard.Action`.